Sergey Akhromeyev: Post-war service

 After the war, from June 1945 to September 1945, he was deputy commander of the SU-76 Self-Propelled Artillery Battalion.
 From September 1945 to February 1947, he commanded a tank battalion of the 14th Separate Tank Regiment of the training center.
-From February 1947, commander of the ISU-122 battalion of the 14th Heavy Tank-Self-Propelled Regiment of the 31st Guards Mechanized Division in the Baku Military District in Azerbaijan SSR.
+From February 1947, commander of the ISU-122 battalion of the 14th Heavy Tank-Self-Propelled Regiment of the 31st Guards Mechanised Division in the Baku Military District in Azerbaijan SSR.

 In 1952 he graduated from the IV Stalin Military Academy of Armored and Mechanized Forces of the Soviet Army.
 From July 1952, he was the chief of staff of the 190th Tank-Self-Propelled Regiment in the 39th Army of the Primorsky Military District.
 In August 1955, he commanded tank regiments in the Far Eastern Military District.
 From December 1957 to December 1960, he served as deputy commander, chief of staff, and commander of the 36th Tank Division in the Belarusian Military District.
 From April 1964, he served as commander of a training tank division.

 From October 1968 to May 1972, he served as commander of the 7th Tank Army in the Belarusian Military District.
 From May 1972 to March 1974, Akhromeyev served as Chief of Staff and First Deputy Commander of the Far Eastern Military District.
 In 1973,he graduated from the Higher Academic Courses at the Voroshilov Military Academy of the General Staff of the USSR Armed Forces.

 From March 1974 to February 1979, he was the Chief of the Main Operations Directorate (GOU) of the General Staff of the USSR Armed Forces and Deputy Chief of the General Staff of the USSR Armed Forces.